ChaoticTrials/chaotictrials.github.io/versioned_docs/version-1.21.x/wiki/skyblock-builder/packdev/configs/structures.md

 ---
-description: Define structures and features in the world
+description: Control structure and feature generation in the world
 ---

 # Structures